bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

 1. Given the parameters :math:`\theta^{t-1}` from the previous iteration, evaluate the :math:`Q` function so that it's only in terms of :math:`\theta`.
 2. Maximize this simplified :math:`Q` function in terms of :math:`\theta`.
-This becomes the starting point for the next iteration.
+   These parameters becomes the starting point for the next iteration.

 We'll see how this plays out explicitly with GMMs in the next section.